-Some phone numbering systems work off a systems of area codes.
-Calls within the same area code can be made by dialing only the local phone number.
+Some phone numbering systems work off systems of area codes.
+Dial calls within the same area code by dialing only the local phone number.
 Calls between area codes use a trunk prefix to show that the caller wants to call to a different area code.

 In North America, the trunk prefix ‘1’ also doubles as the country code for countries within the North American Numbering Plan (Canada, the United States, most of the Caribbean, and American Territories in the Pacific)

 In many other countries, ‘0’ functions as a trunk prefix.
-When calling many of these countries from outside the country, the leading trunk prefix ‘0’ is not included in the call.
+When calling many of these countries from outside the country, do not include the leading trunk prefix ‘0’ in the call.